 It might go a little too deep for us right now to discuss this, but I do want to share it with you.
 Take two branches that need to be near each other.
 Do you know where the opportunity is located?
 Do you know where growth, insight, and wisdom is in this picture?

 The answer to the above questions is not that difficult, as long as you can learn to move beyond the map itself.

 You started with a blank sheet or screen.
 Information was added to your screen.
 Now you have a mind map that is giving you an overview of the information.
 You created knowledge from the information.
 Other people might have created another overview.
 You created this one.
 This is what you see in the combination of all this information.
 You solved the puzzle.

-Wisdom, opportunity, creativity, ideas, growth and insight are not located ON the map branches.
-They are ready to be use BETWEEN the branches.
+Wisdom, opportunity, creativity, ideas, growth, and insight are not located ON the map branches.
+They are ready to be used BETWEEN the branches.
 That’s right, in the white background space between the branches.
 Use that and make your maps and understanding even bigger.

-The moment I noticed what’s in between was also the same moment when ,within a couple of days, two books came from my head and hands that helped people from all over the world reduce even more stress and make their lives more meaningful and clear.
+The moment I noticed what was in between was also the same moment when, within a couple of days, two books came from my head and hands that helped people from all over the world reduce even more stress and make their lives more meaningful and clear.
 (But that’s a different story which I would love to tell you all about it later).

 MAKING THIS PRACTICAL

 Here’s what you do in this step of the C.O.W!. system.

 You make sure that in your map all the information is dragged and dropped in the locations where it will have the highest impact.
 This may take some time.
 Take that time.
 You are creating knowledge, remember!